+I love street art.
+The democracy of it.
+The freedom.
 From simple tagging to large-scale commissioned murals, street art has become a familiar fixture in our modern world.
-Learning a little more about the techniques, iconography and motivations of the artists themselves can help give you an understanding of the public art you come across in your own city and on travels abroad.
+Learning a little more about the techniques, iconography, and motivations of the artists themselves can help give you an understanding of the public art you come across in your own city and on your travels abroad.

 Post updated: May 2018

 Underground Paris Walking Tour with Street Art Paris

 Street Art Paris is a network of artists, documentarians, producers, educators, which presents the Parisian and international graffiti-street art culture.”

 We recently visited Paris for our winter break in February.
 With the timing of our arrival, we only had one option and chose an Underground Paris walking tour that traipsed around the Left Bank – in the 13th arrondissement – a neighborhood known as Butte-aux-Cailles.
 I had never been to this part of Paris, so seeing a new side of the city was an added bonus.

 We were met by our guide Virginie at the iconic Wallace Fountain at the top of Rue de la Butte aux Cailles.
 There were 12 in our group this Sunday – including my family of five.
 We soon discovered that we hailed from all over – China, Israel, Spain, Denmark/United States plus a pair of French locals looking to learn some insider information about the art in their neighborhood.